 - Software malfunctions

-At this time, our firm is looking at failed handlebars and battery explosions.
-The scooter design defects that result in exploding batteries and handlebars that collapse while riding can cause serious injuries.
+At this time, our firm is looking at all these issues, especially failed handlebars and battery explosions.
+The escooter design defects that result in exploding batteries and handlebars that collapse while riding can cause serious injuries.

 Accidents related to micro-mobility products, including e-scooters, e-bikes, and hoverboards, increased 70 percent from 2017 to 2020, according to the U.S Consumer Product Safety Commission.
-These injuries are often the result of defects in workmanship and the negligence of sellers to warn consumers or recall products that can be dangerous.
+These injuries can result from defects in workmanship and the negligence of sellers to warn consumers or recall products that can be dangerous.

 - Fractured arms or collarbones